mcarr-and/go-gin-marshalling/docs/Grafana-Prometheus-Configmap-Dashboards.md

 `"datasource": {"type": "prometheus", "uid": "PBFA97CFB590B2093" },`

-it forces this dashboard to use Prometheus for its datasource.
+it forces the dashboard to use Prometheus for its datasource.

 My prometheus had my datasource as `PBFA97CFB590B2093` so I have kept that value.